 Coil springs can break for a variety of reasons:

 Coating damage and corrosion

 Coil springs are covered in a flexible plastic coating to help protect the metal from corrosion.
 However, over time, with constant compression and being hit by stones from the road, this coating can get damaged, allowing rust to form on the coil.
-Once this happens, the coil can weaken and potentially break.
+Once this happens, coil springs can weaken and potentially break.

 Blown tyres/wheel imbalances

 Wheel imbalances can cause your suspension to wear out unevenly, potentially leading to a broken coil.

 A flat or blown tyre meanwhile can put huge pressure on your suspension system and can cause a coil to break.